-Since being granted our initial Faculty of Arts and Science funding in April 2016, NMC-CESI has been holding every Saturday language-exchange workshops between U of T students and newcomer youth on U of T Campus at the Department of Near & Middle Eastern Civilizations and Victoria College.
-These weekly workshops are comprised of several activities that facilitate conversations among participants to help them improve both their speaking and writing skills in both Arabic and English.
-Additionally, the activities are meant to introduce both parties to different aspects of Canadian and Syrian culture.
-Over 120 youth have attended our workshops, with an average of 20-25 newcomers each week (matched 1-1 with students).
+Since being granted our initial Faculty of Arts and Science funding in April 2016, NMC-CESI has been holding weekly language and cultural exchange workshops between U of T students and newcomer youth on campus to facilitate conversations among participants, helping to improve their speaking and writing skills in both Arabic and English.
+The activities are meant to introduce both parties to different aspects of Canadian and Syrian culture.
+Each week we have 40-50 participants, newcomers and students, attending our workshops, matched 1-1.

-In addition to these workshops, our group provides student volunteers as interpreters/translators and support services to private newcomer sponsor groups and newcomer families, as well as to Lifeline Syria and UofT Syria Initiative.
-Our group consists of more than 160 Arabic-speaking student-volunteers, who have been assisting sponsors and newcomers to communicate, sometimes at various appointments, and to perform necessary tasks and achieve goals pertaining to their resettlement and adjustment to life here in Canada.
+In addition to these workshops, our group provides student volunteers as interpreters/translators to sponsor groups and newcomer families and other resettlement organizations.
+NMC-CESI has over 200 student volunteers, 160 of which are Arabic-speakers, who have been assisting sponsors and newcomers to communicate and perform necessary tasks pertaining to their resettlement in Canada.